initlevel5/json-rpc-client/README.md

 # json-rpc-client

-This is a simple REST API client that provides access to JSON-RPC services.
+This is a simple, dependency free REST API client that provides access to JSON-RPC services.

 #### Usage